Safeguarding children and young people policy

 Make-A-Wish Australia is committed to promoting and protecting at all times the best interests of children and young people involved in its programs, including when interacting in person or online.

-All children, regardless of their gender, race, religious beliefs, age, disability, sexual orientation, or family or social background, have equal rights to protection from abuse and harm.
+All children, regardless of their gender identity, race, religious beliefs, age, ability, sexual orientation, or family or social background, have equal rights to protection from abuse and harm.

 Child safety is a shared responsibility between Make-A-Wish Australia, all employees, volunteers, board members, workers, contractors, associates, members and all other representatives of the Make-A-Wish Australia community.
 Make-A-Wish Australia will consider the opinions of children and young people to develop child safety policies.

 Make-A-Wish Australia supports and respects all children, employees and volunteers.
-Make-A-Wish Australia is committed to the cultural safety of Aboriginal children, and those from culturally and/or linguistically diverse backgrounds, and to provide a safe environment for children living with disability.
+Make-A-Wish Australia is committed to the cultural safety of First Nations children, and those from culturally and/or linguistically diverse backgrounds, and to provide a safe environment for children with different abilities.
 This is done through an ongoing commitment to training and development.

 If any person believes a child is at immediate risk of abuse or harm, telephone 000.